 The question was: if I want to have a stand-alone version of OpenNMT to run on Windows, without any manual preparations or installations on the target machine, and does not connect to the Internet for Machine Translation, what are my options to achieve this?

 Note: This post is somehow old, it uses OpenNMT-py 0.9.1, and currently applies only to Windows.
-If you want to create a stand-alone application on Linux or Mac, use CTranslate2.
-If you want to develop a web interface, you have a few options:
+If you want to develop a web interface or a stand-alone application on Windows, Linux or Mac, check the following up-to-date options:

 After some research, I finally managed to achieve progress to create a Translator GUI for Windows, using Python Tkinter, PyInstaller, NSIS and the PyTorch version of OpenNMT.